jameslamb/conference-notes/ODSC/odsc-east-2019.md

     + e.g. Robert Moses
 - The first `Hello world` example was written in a tutorial for the language `B`
 - if there is any place that needs more automation right now, it's the government
-- "software is sitll one of the most powerful fulcrums for human potential"
+- "software is still one of the most powerful fulcrums for human potential"

 **B. AI and Security**